Achuthan18/highpassFilter/README.md

 # highpassFilter
-High pass filter through convolution with sampled audio data
+High pass filter through convolution of audio data with a sample signal.